 Moreover, there are many entertainment options along the street, including live performances, cultural events, and festivals.

 A trip to this Spanish seaside town is not complete without trying the Alicante Tram.
-The ride itself is spectacular, as the tracks pass through the coastal path and up through the hills and several isolated small villages and towns.
+The ride is spectacular, as the tracks pass through the coastal path and up through the hills and several isolated small villages and towns.

 Playa del Postiguet

 You can just call it the Postiguet beach.
 It is considered the most beautiful beach in Alicante.
-The beach itself is expansive and stretches miles and miles before stopping at the bordering San Juan.
+The beach is expansive and stretches miles and miles before stopping at the bordering San Juan.

 Playa del Postiguet is where you can truly satisfy your beach cravings.
 A few hours on these idyllic white dunes is enough to quench your beach longings for many months.

-This beach is usually crowded with both international and local visitors during summer, making it the most visited spot in Alicante during this season.
+This beach is usually crowded with international and local visitors during summer, making it the most visited spot in Alicante during this season.
 But that shouldn’t put you down, this beach, as we have mentioned, is vast, and you will find areas with fewer crowds.